OpenTSDB/opentsdb.net/docs/source/api_http/uid/uidmeta.rst

 Response
 --------

 A successful response to a ``GET``, ``POST`` or ``PUT`` request will return the full UID meta data object with any given changes.
 Successful ``DELETE`` calls will return with a ``204`` status code and no body content.
-When modifying data, if no changes were present, i.e. the call did not provide any data to store, the resposne will be a ``304`` without any body content.
+When modifying data, if no changes were present, i.e. the call did not provide any data to store, the response will be a ``304`` without any body content.
 If the requested UID did not exist in the system, a ``404`` will be returned with an error message.
 If invalid data was supplied an error will be returned.

 All **Request** fields will be present in the response in addition to a couple of others: